muratk5n/thirdwave/en/README.md

 ---

-Energy content, capacity is reported in kilowatt-hour or gigawatt-hour; that is the amount of energy.
+Energy content, capacity is reported in kilowatt-hour or gigawatt-hour; this is the amount of energy.
 Gigawatt (wout the hour) is a rate, a flow of sorts; I lift a tons of water up, it has potential stored energy (kwh, gwh).
 Poke a hole, water will flow out, which has power in kw or gw, flow can turn a wheel, do work.
 Water can